IHR – National Probation Service employees

 - IHR application form.
 This is completed by your Line Manager and involves completing details around you such as your contact details, pension scheme and whether you are full or part-time.

 - IHR Consent Form.
-This is completed by you and signifies that you are accepting that OH Assist will obtain any necessary medical information about you.
+This is completed by you and signifies that you are accepting that Optima Health will obtain any necessary medical information about you.
 You will send this back to your Line Manager when you’ve completed this.

 - P72.
 Your Line Manager completes Part A of this form.
 This the Medical Practitioners form and will be completed by the Independent Medical Registered Practitioner assigned to assess your case.